The real reason open offices won’t go away any time soon

 Personal contact

-But the second argument – the need for personal contact to foster close teamwork – is harder to dismiss.
+But the second argument—the need for personal contact to foster close teamwork—is harder to dismiss.

 There is evidence remote workers crave more feedback.

-Waber’s research at the MIT Media Lab demonstrated the probability that any two workers will interact – either in person or electronically – is directly proportional to the distance between their desks.
+Waber’s research at the MIT Media Lab demonstrated the probability that any two workers will interact—either in person or electronically—is directly proportional to the distance between their desks.
 In his 2013 book People Analytics he includes the following results from a bank and information technology company.

 Experiments in collaboration